Get Started

 - Check the box for “Accepting New Patients."

-If you would like a printed copy of the provider directory, use the self-service online form to request one.
-You can also call Member Services and ask them to mail one to you.- Locate the Primary Care Provider (PCP) section in the Table of Contents.
+If you would like a printed copy of the provider directory, use the online self-service form to ask for one.
+You can also call Member Services and ask them to mail one to you.
+To find a doctor in the printed Provider Directory:

 - Choose a town that is close to you and go to the page number listed for that town.